-development can impact on surface water resources through changing drainage patterns, confinement of waterway corridors, and the introduction of contaminants.
+Human activities and development can impact on surface water resources through changing drainage patterns, confinement of waterway corridors, and the introduction of contaminants.
 It is important that new developments are designed in such a way that there is minimal adverse environmental and community impact and that our water ways are protected from potential adverse effects.
 Phasing out discharges to our lakes and rivers will require greater integration of infrastructure with the blue-green network, requiring ecological restoration to be a core feature of development and design.

-QLDC's 30 Year Infrastructure Strategy sets out a programme of improvements infrastructure needed to support the consolidated approach to growth outlined in the spatial plan, alongside service level improvements and asset renewals https://www.dia.govt.nz/Three-Waters-Reform-Programm to sequenced growth, meaning development is conditional on the commitment to deliver the necessary supporting infrastructure.
+to sequenced growth, meaning development is conditional on the commitment to deliver the necessary supporting infrastructure.
 This approach should be flexible so the timing of infrastructure can be accelerated if growth occurs more quickly or deferred if it is slower, while also being affordable.
 New funding and financing approaches introduced by the government called Special Purpose Vehicles - provide an option for essential infrastructure to be delivered more guickly, shift the costs to those who benefit, and free up council funding for other priorities.
 The affordability of new services will also need to be considered.